Amarcord: Plot

 In Borgo San Giuliano, a village near Rimini, the arrival of fluffy poplar seeds floating on the wind heralds the arrival of spring.
 As night falls, the inhabitants make their way to the village square for the fogheraccia, a traditional bonfire in which the segavecchia, an effigy of an old woman, is ritually burned.
 The townspeople play pranks on one another, explode fireworks, cavort with loose women and make lewd noises when the civically minded lawyer lectures on the history of the region.

 School under Fascism is a tedious cavalcade of dry facts recited by instructors of varying levels of engagement and skill.
 All Titta and his fellow students can do is goof off or skip class when not called upon to solve math problems or identify obscure historical details.
 When Titta goes to confession, he manages to avoid telling Don Balosa about his masturbatory activities and attempt to seduce Gradisca, a glamorous older woman, because the priest is more concerned with floral arrangements.

 Fascist officials come for a tour, and the schoolchildren are required to perform athletic routines for their approval.
 Titta's friend Ciccio daydreams about being married to his crush, Aldina, by a giant papier-mâché rendering of Mussolini's face.
-Surreptitiously wired into the bell tower of the town church, a gramophone plays a recording of "The Internationale", but it is soon shot at and destroyed by gun-crazy Fascists.
+Surreptitiously wired into the bell tower of the town church, a gramophone plays a recording of "The Internationale", but it is soon shot at and destroyed by Fascists.
 Owing to his anarchist past, Titta's father Aurelio is brought in for questioning and forced to drink castor oil.
 He limps home in a nauseous state to be washed by his wife, Miranda.